 Small Cities Development Program (SCDP)

-This program provides financial assistance for low to moderate income individuals who are residing in substandard housing.
+With funds awarded by the Minnesota Department of Employment and Economic Development (DEED), this program provides financial assistance for low to moderate income individuals who are residing in substandard housing.
 This program also encourages the improvement of the general appearance and value of the housing stock while making a visible and substantial improvement in the quality of life and appearance of the community.
 Small Cities Development program also offers financial assistance to commercial and rental property owners.
 This program can provide upgrades to properties, helping them to meet code requirements and design standards.

 *Commercial and Residential SCDP Grants are awarded annually to cities who have submitted applications.